jturcotte/chiptrack/README.md

 The source code is available under the terms of the MIT license (See [LICENSE-MIT](LICENSE-MIT) for details).

-However, because of the use of GPL dependencies, chiptrack compiled binaries are licensed under the terms of the GPLv3 (See [LICENSE-GPL](LICENSE-GPL)).
+However, because of the use of GPL dependencies, Chiptrack compiled binaries are licensed under the terms of the GPLv3 (See [LICENSE-GPL](LICENSE-GPL)).

 *"Game Boy" is registered trademark of Nintendo*